Deep Vein Thrombosis

 A deep vein thrombosis can be identified by unusual swelling, redness, warmth, or pain in the affected area.
 Usual locations for pain are in the calf muscle or in the back of the knee.

 Deep vein thrombosis is often treated through medication to thin the blood or in some circumstances compression stockings.
-If you have any suspicions of a deep vein thrombosis it is recommended that you seek medical advice immediately from either your sports doctor or physiotherapist.
+If you have any suspicions of a deep vein thrombosis it is recommended that you seek medical advice immediately from either your sports doctor, exercise physiologist, or physiotherapist.